Betting Sites That Accept PayPal

 The History of PayPal

 PayPal has a long and distinguished history – established in 1998 it has thrived since the dot-com boom!
 Established back in 1998 in the tech-hub of Silicon Valley, its vision was to create a universal mode of payment for people all over the world, free from exorbitant fees and government controls.
 PayPal became very popular very quickly, especially when it started its partnership with eBay.
 In just 15 months, it acquired a million users.
 By 2002 it was the preferred payment method by eBay users, as it became more popular than the in-house payment method offered. eBay realised the futility of competing with PayPal and instead bought the company for $1.4 billion, afterwards integrating PayPal in its own services.
-Initially, PayPal’s popularity made it an attractive target for hackers, which led to PayPal responding with beefed up security measures, to the point where now it’s considered as secure online as any bank or credit card website.
+Initially, PayPal’s popularity made it an attractive target for hackers, which led to PayPal responding with beefed up security measures, to the point where now it’s considered as secure online as any bank or debit card.
 Now, PayPal 267 million active customer accounts in over 200 countries and accepts 25 currencies.

 When Not to Use PayPal